%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%

 \subsection{Figures and Tables}

 Figures should be labeled, captioned, and referenced within the text (e.g., Fig.~\ref{fig:1} and Figs~\ref{fig:1}a, b, \ref{fig:2}c).
 When an article is accepted, separate full-resolution files must be uploaded for each figure.
-While Figure \ref{fig:1} is a one-column figure, Figure \ref{fig:2} is a full-width figure.
+While Figure \ref{fig:2} is a full-width figure, a format to use by default, Figure \ref{fig:1} is a one-column figure.
+Use the \texttt{\textbackslash ref} command to link to your labeled figures, tables, and equations.
+Labeling and linking to section headings is not recommended.

 %% Accepted articles will be typeset in a 2-column format.